d3netxer/ansible-partition-with-lvm/README.md

 2. Navigate to the script directory and run the ansible shell script ('source ansible.sh').
 This will install ansible.

-3. Navigate to the ansible directory and configure the pvs (physical volumes) variable in the main-step2.yml file.You can run the following command to find out the name of the attached volume: ```sudo lsblk -o NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL```
+3. Navigate to the ansible directory and configure the pvs (physical volumes) variable in the main-step2.yml file to have the attached volume.
+You can run the following command to find out the name of the attached volume: ```sudo lsblk -o NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL```

 ### Extra tips for AWS: